mike-seger/build-bench/README.md

 The projects included in the benchmark is defined at the end of the main benchmark script: ```run.sh```

-The logs from the benchmark are recored in the directory: *reports*
+The logs from the benchmark are recorded in the directory: *reports*

 Calling ```./stats.sh```
 extracts the timitng statistics from all log files in *reports*.